New York City Brain Injury Lawyers

 Whether you are experiencing symptoms after an injury or a loved one is noticing differences in your mood, behavior or physical function, it is important to get an accurate diagnosis so you can begin treating your injury.

 Not all head injuries are traumatic brain injuries.
 For example, hitting your head on the underside of a countertop will hurt and may result in external bleeding or swelling, but those are not signs that you have suffered a TBI.
-A head injury will be accompanied by a number of symptoms that are unique to this subset of brain injuries, including:
+A general rule is that anyone who loses consciousness should seek a medical examination by a doctor with experience in diagnosing and treating brain injuries.
+When it comes to your brain, it is far better to be safe than to be sorry.

 How Is A Traumatic Brain Injury (TBI) Diagnosed?